The TJX Companies Inc. (TJX) Stock Could Soon Reward Patient Investors

 The TJX Companies Inc. (TJX): Who are the competitors?

-The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -47.42% down over the past 12 months and Walmart Inc. (WMT) that is 4.96% higher over the same period.
-Target Corporation (TGT) is -37.01% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Amazon.com Inc. (AMZN) that is trading -47.97% down over the past 12 months and Walmart Inc. (WMT) that is -0.41% lower over the same period.
+Target Corporation (TGT) is -34.85% down on the 1-year trading charts.